Start your care

 Supported Independent Living (SIL) is one of the most important types of support offered under the National Disability Insurance Scheme (NDIS).

-In simple terms, SIL helps people living with disability receive daily assistance in their homes so they can live as independently as possible.
+In simple terms, SIL helps people living with disabilities receive daily assistance in their homes so they can live as independently as possible.
 It’s not about paying for the house or rent, it’s about funding the personal support you receive inside that home.

 For example, if a participant lives in a shared home with others and needs help with tasks such as showering, dressing, cooking, cleaning, or taking medication, SIL covers the cost of the support workers who provide that help.